Ridesharing companies like Uber and Lyft have completely transformed transportation.

 As a rideshare driver, you operate as an independent contractor.
 That means you’re essentially running your own business.
-As a self-employed person, you need to have all the necessary insurance protections to safeguard your business.
+As a self-employed person, you must have all the necessary insurance protections to safeguard your business.

-However, regular car insurance doesn’t cover rideshare drivers when they operate their vehicles for business rather than for personal use.
+However, a standard car insurance policy doesn’t cover rideshare drivers when they operate their vehicles beyond personal use.
 Though ridesharing companies like Uber and Lyft offer insurance, this coverage differs depending on which phase of the trip the driver is in.

 Generally, you can divide ridesharing into the following periods: